AI Content Is Not Cheap If It Forces Human Editors to Become Fact Checkers

 The real cost of AI content is hiding in editorial labor

-AI content looks cheap right up until a serious editor touches it.
-Then the invoice shows up wearing a fake mustache.
+AI content looks cheap right up until a serious editor touches it, and then the real bill arrives.
 Content is only cheap when machine output can move through editorial without turning editors into detectives.
-The moment a senior editor has to interrogate every claim, the economics change.
-What looked like a quick draft becomes a verification marathon, and verification is where time quietly goes to die.

-The hidden cost is easy to name.
-Editors spend time checking claims, tracing sources, verifying numbers, cleaning up product descriptions, and testing whether the draft contradicts itself two paragraphs later.
-That is not light polish.
-That is labor.
-It is also the kind of labor senior editors do best, which makes spending it on routine fact checking especially expensive.
-A junior writer can learn how to format a paragraph.
-A senior editor’s judgment is scarcer, sharper, and far more valuable than that.
+It is also the kind of labour senior editors do best, which makes spending it on routine fact-checking especially expensive.
+A junior writer can learn how to format a paragraph, but a senior editor’s judgment is scarcer and far more valuable.

 This matters more in ecommerce than in generic publishing because commerce content touches revenue, legal risk, and customer trust at the same time.
 A mistaken size chart, a wrong material claim, a bad compatibility note, or an inflated performance statement can create returns, complaints, chargebacks, and liability.
-In publishing, a sloppy sentence is embarrassing.
-In ecommerce, a sloppy sentence can become a customer service ticket, a refund, or a regulator’s problem.
-The content is part of the transaction, whether the team remembers that or not.

 Why AI output creates more work for senior editors, not less